This column was published in The Tablet in August, 2007, and first ran here in 2015

 We believe in things we don’t see — like electrons, or black holes — because they let us make sense of things we do see.
 But sometimes we don’t believe, even when we see.
-The question of what we believe, and why we believe in it, struck me particularly this past week at the annual meeting of the Meteoritical Society.
+The question of what we believe, and why we believe in it, struck me particularly at the annual meeting of the Meteoritical Society.

 A French mathematician has analyzed the dates meteorites have been seen to fall over the past 200 years and found clear trends, at the 90% confidence level: more meteorites than usual tend to fall every 3 years, every 10 years, and every 17 years.
 His analysis is standard, straightforward stuff; but I don’t believe it.
 Nor did anyone else in the audience.
 Two hundred years just doesn’t seem long enough to show such periodicities.
 And we’ve been burned before with theories that had only a 10% formal chance of being wrong.
 We know from experience that any random string of numbers will always appear to have “trends” that turn out to be ephemeral; just ask any broker using this system to predict the stock market.